-Student's enrollment in a Course of Study pursuant to WAC 392-121-107 can be claimed for state funding.
+Student's enrollment in a Course of Study as defined in WAC 392-121-107 can be claimed for state funding.
 A Course of Study is defined as one of the following:

-- Classroom Instruction: Teaching and learning instruction conducted by an LEA staff as directed by the administration and the board of directors, including teacher-parent conferences that are planned and scheduled, intermissions for class change and recess, but exclusive of time for meals. - ALE: Enrollment pursuant to Chapter 392-550 WAC and WAC 392-121-182 where the student's enrollment in whole or in part occurs outside of the classroom.
-Refer to Section 7.C. of this handbook for more information regarding ALE enrollment. - Contracted Instruction: Instruction provided under a contract pursuant to WAC 392-121-188. - Washington Youth Academy: A National Guard high school career training program pursuant to Chapter 392-124 WAC. - Ancillary Services: Co-curricular, health care, or any other services provided by
+- Classroom Instruction: Teaching and learning instruction conducted by an LEA staff as directed by the administration and the board of directors, including teacher-parent conferences that are planned and scheduled, intermissions for class change and recess, but exclusive of time for meals. - ALE: Enrollment as defined in Chapter 392-550 WAC and WAC 392-121-182 where the student's enrollment in whole or in part occurs outside of the classroom.
+Refer to Section 7.C. of this handbook for more information regarding ALE enrollment. - Contracted Instruction: Instruction provided under a contract as defined in WAC 392-121-188. - Washington Youth Academy: A National Guard high school career training program as defined in Chapter 392-124 WAC. - Ancillary Services: Co-curricular, health care, or any other services provided by

 - appropriate LEA school staff.
-Refer to Section 7.N. of this handbook for more information on ancillary services. - Work-Based Learning (WBL): Experiences pursuant to WAC 392-410-315.
-Refer to Section 7.L. of this handbook for more information on WBL. - Running Start: Dual credit enrollment at a college pursuant to Chapter 392-169 WAC.
-Refer to Section 7.F. of this handbook for more information on Running Start. - University of Washington's Transition School and Early Entrance Program: Pursuant to Chapter 392-120 WAC. - Direct-Funded Technical College Programs: Pursuant to WAC 392-121-187.
-Refer to Section 7.K. of this handbook for more information on direct-funded technical college programs. - Open Doors Programs: Pursuant to Chapter 392-700 WAC.
+Refer to Section 7.N. of this handbook for more information on ancillary services. - Work-Based Learning (WBL): Experiences as defined in WAC 392-410-315.
+Refer to Section 7.L. of this handbook for more information on WBL. - Running Start: Dual credit enrollment at a college as defined in Chapter 392-169 WAC.
+Refer to Section 7.F. of this handbook for more information on Running Start. - University of Washington's Transition School and Early Entrance Program: As defined in Chapter 392-120 WAC. - Direct-Funded Technical College Programs: As defined in WAC 392-121-187.
+Refer to Section 7.K. of this handbook for more information on direct-funded technical college programs. - Open Doors Programs: As defined in Chapter 392-700 WAC.
 Refer to Section 7.J. of this handbook for more information on these programs.